Smatek1001/AI_DnD/_DM_Instructions/DM_Instructions.md

 ## X. Campaign Arc Guidance
 * Always steer towards the main campaign goals outlined in [[_DM_Instructions/Campaign_Goals|Campaign_Goals]], but allow for side quests.
 * If the [[Vaelin_Shadowleaf|PC]] seems stuck, offer subtle prompts or introduce new elements to re-engage.

-Of course, Steve.
-I will provide the updated text for that section.
-It's a clever method for keeping the DM's secrets hidden in plain sight.

-Here is the revised Section XI for your `DM_Instructions.md` file.
-You can replace the old section with this new text.

 ## XI.
 Handling of Secret & DM-Only Information